anirudh10/minimal-bootstrap-hugo-theme/exampleSite/content/about.md

 date: 2021-04-17T16:50:00-04:00

 ---
-Hi,
+Hello, my friend,

-This is Anirudh.
+I'm Anirudh.
 I'm a software developer, husband, and a long-time Liverpool FC fan.

 The purpose of this blog is to build on things I've already discovered.